sicpa-dlab/didcomm-rust/wasm/README.md

 - This library requires `wasm32` compatible environment (modern browsers and recent NodeJS are supported).
 - In order to use the library, `SecretsResolver` and `DIDResolver` interfaces must be implemented on the application level.
-  Demo application provides 2 simple implementations `ExampleDIDResolver` and `ExampleSecretsResolver` that allows resolve locally known DID docs and secrets for tests/demo purposes.
+  Demo application provides 2 simple implementations `ExampleDIDResolver` and `ExampleKMS` that allows resolve locally known DID docs and secrets for tests/demo purposes.
   - Verification materials are expected in JWK, Base58 and Multibase (internally Base58 only) formats.
       - In Base58 and Multibase formats, keys using only X25519 and Ed25519 curves are supported.
       - For private keys in Base58 and Multibase formats, the verification material value contains both private and public parts (concatenated bytes).